AshutoshYadav2001/Clustering-Based-Geolocation-Suggestion-System/README.md

 # K-means Clustering on Location Data

 Three prominent clusters emerged after applying the method on the data:

 ● Cluster 1(Green) Where both (fruits and vegetables) and (restaurants) are abundant ● Cluster 0(Yellow): Restaurants are plentiful, but groceries less so.
 ● Cluster 2(Red): Restaurants and groceries are relatively hard to find.

+# Result

+The outcome of the project is a robust and user-friendly recommendation system designed to assist students in selecting optimal accommodation options in a new city.
+The key features and achievements include:

+1. K-Means Clustering Implementation: Successful integration of the K-Means Clustering algorithm to categorize accommodation options based on student preferences, leading to distinct clusters that facilitate informed decision-making.

+2. Geolocational Data Utilization: Effective use of geolocational data from the Foursquare API to enhance the recommendation system, providing insights into the amenities surrounding each accommodation option.

+3. Visualization on Map: The visualization of clustered locations on a map offers an intuitive and accessible representation of accommodation choices, aiding users in quickly assessing and comparing options.

 # Discussion